-The headband adjustment itself is more streamlined, thinner, but stronger.
+The headband adjustment itself is more streamlined and thinner, but stronger.
 It feels amazing to the touch and the matte black is a welcome change as well.

 The thin headband pad seems to be made of a different material.
-It feels better to the touch, but at the end of the day the difference is marginal in the grand scheme of things.
+It feels better to the touch, but at the end of the day, the difference is marginal in the grand scheme of things.

 The grilles on the Sundara are now a stronger lattice design vs. the older honeycomb configuration on the 400i and 400S.

-Also of note is that the Sundara’s cups cannot fold flat this time around like the 400i’s and 400S’s.
+Also of note is that the Sundara’s cups cannot fold flat this time around like the 400i and 400S.
 I’m not entirely sure how I feel one way or the other.